Bernstein-Szeg\H{o} measures in the plane: Introduction

 With these notations, it is easy to see that the above vector polynomials satisfy the following recurrence relations

-where $A_{k,l}$ and $B_{k,l}$ are $(l+1)\times (l+1)$ matrices while $\At_{k,l}$ and $\Bt_{k,l}$ are $(k+1)\times (k+1)$ matrices.
-The vector polynomials $P_{k,l}(x,y)$ can be written as
+where $A_{k,\ell}$ and $B_{k,\ell}$ are $(\ell+1)\times (\ell+1)$ matrices while $\At_{k,\ell}$ and $\Bt_{k,\ell}$ are $(k+1)\times (k+1)$ matrices.
+The vector polynomials $P_{k,\ell}(x,y)$ can be written as

-where $P^l_k(x)$ is a polynomial of degree $k$ in $x$ whose coefficients are $(l+1)\times (l+1)$ matrices, and the highest coefficient is a lower-triangular matrix with positive diagonal entries.
-The recurrence relation \eqref{1.11a} is equivalent to the three-term relation for the matrix orthogonal polynomials $\{P^l_k(x)\}_{k\in\Nset_0}$, and we can relate \eqref{1.11b} to the theory of matrix orthogonal polynomials in a similar manner.
+where $P^{\ell}_k(x)$ is a polynomial of degree $k$ in $x$ whose coefficients are $(\ell+1)\times (\ell+1)$ matrices, and the highest coefficient is a lower-triangular matrix with positive diagonal entries.
+The recurrence relation \eqref{1.11a} is equivalent to the three-term relation for the matrix orthogonal polynomials $\{P^{\ell}_k(x)\}_{k\in\Nset_0}$, and we can relate \eqref{1.11b} to the theory of matrix orthogonal polynomials in a similar manner.

-The vector polynomials $P_{k,l}$ and the matrices $A_{k,l}$ and $B_{k,l}$ in \eqref{1.11a} depend on the basis $\cB_l$ in \eqref{1.10}, but it is easy to see that the condition
+The vector polynomials $P_{k,\ell}$ and the matrices $A_{k,\ell}$ and $B_{k,\ell}$ in \eqref{1.11a} depend on the basis $\cB_{\ell}$ in \eqref{1.10a}, but it is easy to see that the condition

-is independent of $\cB_l$ and the same is true for the coefficients in \eqref{1.11b}.
+is independent of $\cB_{\ell}$ and the same is true for the coefficients in \eqref{1.11b}.
 Thus, we can formulate question (\ref{(I)}) precisely by replacing \eqref{1.5} with

 for $n$ and $m$ sufficiently large.
-Moreover, if we consider a product measure $\mu_1(x)\times \mu_2(y)$ on $\Rset^2$, where each $\mu_j$ is absolutely continuous with respect to the Lebesgue measure on $\Rset$, then one can show that \eqref{1.12} holds for $n$ and $m$ sufficiently large if and only if both $\mu_1(x)$ and $\mu_2(y)$ are Bernstein-Szeg\H{o} measures of the form \eqref{1.1}.
+Moreover, if we consider a product measure $\mu_1(x)\times \mu_2(y)$ on $\Rset^2$, where each $\mu_j$ is absolutely continuous with respect to the Lebesgue measure on $\Rset$, then one can show that \eqref{1.12} holds for $n$ and $m$ sufficiently large if and only if both $\mu_1(x)$ and $\mu_2(y)$ are Bernstein--Szeg\H{o} measures of the form \eqref{1.1}.
+It is also easy to see that if we can construct bases for the spaces $\sP_{k,\ell;\cL}[x,y]$ and $\sPt_{k,\ell;\cL}[x,y]$ such that equations \eqref{1.11} and \eqref{1.12} hold, then the bases must be obtained by the process described above.

 The first nontrivial example of a measure on $\Rset^2$ for which equations \eqref{1.12} hold was discovered in \cite[Section 3]{GeI1} as a one-parameter deformation of the Chebyshev measure \eqref{1.8}.
 It was built in a rather roundabout way from an algorithm in \cite{DGIM} which guaranteed that \eqref{1.12a}-\eqref{1.12b} hold for $n=m=1$, and inverse scattering techniques were used to derive the corresponding measure which can be written as follows